I hope that I grow in Beauty as I age

 a weblog for ENGL 2303, Fall 2009

-Over 500 Posts on Eastern Europe!
+549 Posts (and counting) on Eastern Europe!
 The Iron Curtain no longer exists, but its legacy does.
 Eastern Europe has an identity and a culture very different from the rest of Europe.
 Attempting to escape from a tortured past, but forever being influenced by it.
 This blog deals with and discovers a region stuck in limbo between East and West.

 Photos and stories by Erika Langley © 2002-2018